-If that’s not enough for you, downtown Detroit has a lot of great restaurants in the area.
-Here are some places I’ve tried and recommend to you:
+Downtown Detroit has a lot of great restaurants in the area.
+Here are a few places I’ve tried and recommend to you:

--A Coney dog is a hot dog with chili on top.
-There’s two popular Coney dog restaurants in the area: Lafayette and American Coney Island.
+- Detroit has their own variation of hot dogs, called a Coney dog.
+There are two popular Coney dog restaurants in the area: Lafayette and American Coney Island.
 It’s delicious!

 If drinking is “essential” to your con experience, then you’re in luck.
 Not only do you have a bar lounge inside the GM Center, you have a CVS and a souvenir store inside selling alcohol.
-In particular, I was surprised to hear that the souvenir store stays open until 3 a.m., meaning I could buy booze way past midnight.
-This is in contrast to where I live in Ontario, where you can only buy liquor at a government store that rarely stays open past 9 p.m.
 According to my American friends, the alcohol at the convention is pretty expensive, but fairly cheap compared to Ontario standards.

 If you either live in Southern Ontario or anywhere in the Midwest within 5-6 hours driving distance, you definitely should check out Youmacon.
 It’s a large and fun Anime convention that’s worth attending, especially since it takes place in November, a time where no other big conventions are happening on the east coast of North America.